Trodek/Zork-like-Game/README.md

 To open a door, you first need to write the order "open" or "open door" and then a direction will be requested (the direction can be introduced as explained before).

-To close a door, you must follow the same structure: "close" or close door" and then the a direction will be requested.
+To close a door, you must follow the same structure: "close" or "close door" and then the a direction will be requested.

 To exit the game, you can use "exit", "quit" or "q" orders.